jtschwar/tomo_TV/README.md

 tomo_TV can be used by running in parallel across multiple GPU devices on a personal computer or compute nodes in a high-performance computing cluster.
 In order to initiate a parallel run on multiple GPUs, MPI needs to be available.

 ## References
-If you use tomo_TV for your research, we would appreciate it if you refer to the following papers:
+If you use tomo_TV for your research, we would appreciate it if ygou refer to the following papers:

 - [Real-time 3D analysis during electron tomography using tomviz](https://www.nature.com/articles/s41467-022-32046-0)